 - How young girls gradually compress the space they take and how this impacts their confidence, especially in the high school years.
 As Amy says, ‘Anyone who’s observed young children knows that girls are just as likely as little boys to throw their arms in the air, stand with their shoulders back, and plant their feet apart.
 But at some point, studies show this changes: boys continue to expand and girls to collapse’.

 - Amy identifies how women undermine their power with specific poses and actions — hunching, leg crossing, their voice, touching their hair and the use of their arms.
 Read this article by Amy that shows how we stand, sit and speak can boost our confidence

 - Through one of Amy’s contacts, she became aware of work done with horses to make them more confident.
 By demonstrating how a horse shows confidence, they were able to help horses with confidence issues and transform them into proud horses that were able to take their position in the group.
 Read the story and watch this uplifting video of how horses can benefit from power posing too.

 Finally, a personal observation.
 This week when I attended my Zumba class, I noted that so many of the moves are ‘expansive’.
 Perhaps that is why I feel so energised after each class.
 Maybe Zumba should be mandatory in high schools for girls!

 From around the web

-- If you missed our Inclusionary Leadership book panel Q&A event in your state, you can catch the conversation from our Sydney event on YouTube featuring some incredible insights from panellists Mariam Veiszadeh, Fiona de Jong, Steve Vamos, Huseyin (Huss) Mustafa and Dale Connor.
+- If you missed our Inclusionary Leadership book panel Q&A event in your state earlier this year, you can catch the conversation from our Sydney event on YouTube.
+Featuring incredible insights from our awesome panellists, Mariam Veiszadeh, Fiona de Jong, Steve Vamos, Huseyin (Huss) Mustafa and Dale Connor.